Bryson DeChambeau: PGA Tour

 Beginning in late 2019, DeChambeau set out to add muscle mass in order to increase his swing speed and hit the ball farther.
 He added 20 pounds before the tour's break due to the COVID-19 pandemic and another 20 during the break.
 When the tour resumed, he quickly moved to the lead in driving distance.
 On July 5, 2020, DeChambeau won the Rocket Mortgage Classic in Detroit, Michigan, by three strokes over Matthew Wolff.
 In the final round, DeChambeau shot a 7-under 65 at Detroit Golf Club, birdieing four of the first seven holes and closing with three consecutive birdies.
 He finished at a career-best 23-under 265.
 DeChambeau came into the week with six straight top-eight finishes and was the only player with top-10s in the first three events after the restart from the coronavirus.

 In the second round of the 2020 Memorial Tournament in July, DeChambeau's second shot at the 15th went out of bounds under a fence.
 He argued that only part of the ball was out of bounds, and he should be allowed to play it, but PGA Tour rules official Ken Tackett ruled against him.
 DeChambeau asked for a ruling from a second official, who confirmed the initial ruling.
 He went on to shoot a quintuple-bogey 10 on the hole and miss the cut.
-In his next start two weeks later at the WGC-FedEx St. Jude Invitational, DeChambeau's tee shot at the 7th stopped near the base of a tree.
-He argued that there were "red ants" in the area of the ball, and asked for a free drop regarding cases "when a dangerous animal near a ball could cause serious physical injury to the player".
-Ultimately Tackett, also the rules official in this incident, stated the ball had to be played as it lay.
-DeChambeau finished the hole with a double-bogey 6.
-Brooks Koepka later poked fun at DeChambeau, faking as though he was summoning a rules official in response to an ant infestation after he hit his drive into a similar position during the same tournament.